advancedforms/advanced-forms/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Flexible and developer-friendly forms using the power of Advanced Custom Fields.
+Flexible and developer-friendly forms using the power of Advanced Custom Fields

 == Description ==